Hot buttered rum

 Hot buttered rum is a mixed drink containing rum, butter, hot water or cider, a sweetener, and various spices (usually cinnamon, nutmeg, and cloves).
 It is especially popular in the fall and winter and is traditionally associated with the holiday season.
-In the United States, the drink has a lengthy history that dates back to colonial days.
-During that time many families had their own individual recipes, and early Americans believed rum to be nutritious and a strengthener of the body.
+In the United States, hot buttered rum dates back to colonial days.
+During that time many families had their own recipes, and early Americans believed rum to be nutritious and a strengthener of the body.